In this article:

 Processing or Paying Payables

-There are two ways to process or pay an accounts payable:
+There are two ways to process or pay an account payable:

 To pay a payable from Operating Out: